 Most of the 100 or so calendula officinalis cultivars have been bred for the ornamental market.
 However, petals from all cultivars are edible and medicinal.
 It just means that the ones better suited for health and skincare are the more resinous varieties.

 • Erfurter Orangefarbige – double with orange petals.
-This is the best cultivar for using in herbal and skincare applications.
+This is the best cultivar for use in herbal and skin care applications.

 • Resina – single with yellow petals and yellow pistils.
 Another good cultivar for herbal uses.

 • Single Orange – single with orange petals and pistil